jamieyello/DownUnder-UI/README.md

 [Talk on Discord.](https://discord.gg/bEZPvQE)

 ## Preview Build
 The preview build showcases Widget transitions and animations in an unfinished Widget editor.
-The entirety of the window is made of Widgets and can be serialized to XML and back with the same functionality.
+The entirety of the window is made of Widgets, all functionality added through WidgetBehaviors, and can be serialized to XML and back with the same functionality.

 [Download preview build.](/DownUnder/Preview.zip)